A Stay in a Capsule Hotel

-Capsule hotels opened in 1979 in Osaka in the bustling district of Umeda.
-During the 1960s, the word "capsule" ("kapuseru" or カ プ セ ル) began to appear in Japanese.
-Sometimes, English words change meaning when they become Japanese, but the word "capsule" retains similarity to what it has in English: very futuristic.
-This is why "capsule" was used to describe these small and compact hotels.
+Capsule hotels opened for the first time in 1979 in Osaka in the bustling district of Umeda.
+During the 1960s, the word “capsule” (“kapuseru” or カ プ セ ル) began to appear in Japanese.
+Sometimes, English words change meaning when they become Japanese, but the word “capsule” retains a similarity to what it has in English: very futuristic.
+This is why the word ‘capsule’ was used to describe these small and compact hotels.

-Another feature of capsule hotels is to be able to secure accommodation without prior reservation.
-This is because capsule hotels have more rooms than commercial hotels.
-Therefore, many people, such as businessmen who have lost their last trains, or young people who are in town for a concert and want to save on accommodation, often use capsule hotels, and many show up without reservations.
+Another very convenient feature of capsule hotels is that it is possible to secure accommodation without prior reservation.
+This is because capsule hotels have more beds than most commercial hotels.
+Therefore, many people, such as employees who went drinking and missed their last train, or young people who are in town for an event and want to save on costs, often use capsule hotels.

 Luggage is usually kept in the assigned hotel locker as the bed area can’t be locked.
 In these lockers, you will find a towel and pajamas, very handy for those who were not originally planning to spend the night in the city.
 Naturally, guests are expected to be quiet at all times so that everyone can sleep as noise travels easily.
 Usually, the floors where the beds are are shoes-off areas.

 As there are a wide variety of capsule hotels, from the most basic to the most luxurious, it is recommended to review several options before choosing where to stay.
 For those who wish to travel economically and still feel comfortable, using a capsule hotel during their stay in Japan is definitely an option to keep in mind.